PedroLucasOM/GoldVision-API/README.md

 DOCKER_DATABASE_USERNAME= it's recomended set "root" like the example in the picture bellow DOCKER_DATABASE_PASSWORD= here you can put any password that you prefer

-LOCAL_DATABASE_URL= here you will set your database url connection LOCAL_DATABASE_USERNAME= here you will put your local database username LOCAL_DATABASE_PASSWORD= here you will put your local database password
+LOCAL_DATABASE_URL= here you will set your database url connection **(it's only necessary if you want to use your own local database, if not, you can let it empty)**
+LOCAL_DATABASE_USERNAME= here you will put your local database username **(it's only necessary if you want to use your own local database, if not, you can let it empty)**
+LOCAL_DATABASE_PASSWORD= here you will put your local database password **(it's only necessary if you want to use your own local database, if not, you can let it empty)**

 ORIGEM_PERMITIDA= here you will put the frontend client url that will consume your application